AlbertoTalavan/Workoutter/README.md

 **2020/08/29**
-> - Added a handler to operate with workouts
->   - [x] Implemented in: Workouts View
->   - [x] Implemented in: Exercise View
->   - [x] programatic view Add Workout adapted to use it
->   - [x] programatic view Add Exercise adapted to use it
->   - [x] Implemented in: Edit View
-> - Added documentation to this handler
+> - Added documentation to the new handler

 **2020/03/23**